bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 dupe_of                int       The bug ID of the bug that this bug is a
                                  duplicate of.
-If this bug isn't a duplicate of any bug, this will be null. estimated_time         double    The number of hours that it was estimated that this bug would take.
+If this bug isn't a duplicate of any bug, this will be null. duplicates             array     The ids of bugs that are marked as duplicate of this bug. estimated_time         double    The number of hours that it was estimated that this bug would take.
 If you are not in the time-tracking group, this field will not be